 - Avoid multitasking across multiple browser windows

-- Restart your device pre-event to prevent unexpected crashes
+- Restart your device before your event to prevent unexpected crashes

-If OBS (or similar tools) is installed but not in use, it may still interfere with:
+If OBS or similar tools are installed but not actively in use, they may still interfere with microphone recognition, camera access, and overall system performance.

 - Fully quit OBS